 Welcome to the Resident/Fellow Page

-Curious about how to incorporate sports psychiatry into your training experience?
-Then you've come to the right place to learn more about what other trainees have done in the field.
+Curious about how to incorporate sports psychiatry into your career?
+Then you've come to the right place to learn more about what other members have done in the field.

 Mehak Chopra, DO

 My name is Mehak Chopra and I am the first fellow to train at the Stanford University Student Mental Health Fellowship.
 The fellowship involves working within the Stanford Department of Psychiatry as well as the student mental health center.
 Currently, I see student-athletes for both medication management and psychotherapy.
 The program includes weekly clinic hours, bi-monthly team meetings and weekly supervision for both medication and psychotherapy.
 I really enjoy the program because it gives me the opportunity to treat not only intramural and Division I athletes but also those who compete at the Olympic and professional levels.

 I graduated from psychiatry residency at Stony Brook University Hospital in 2017.
 I am currently a board member for both the ISSP and the Healthy Mind Foundation.
 I am certified in TMS, and believe that it is a great alternative to medication in athletes worried about medication side effects.
 My sports psychiatry colleagues and I recently presented at the 2018 APA Annual Meeting on issues faced by student-athletes and the treatment of common conditions.